How Jacki Quit Her Job, Learned to Proofread Transcripts, and Moved to Thailand to Ride Elephants

 I’ve only been doing this for two weeks so far!
 I think my answer above explains why I decided to learn.

 For me, I only had a few hours a week to devote to the course at the beginning and had to review everything I had already gone through every time I sat down with it.
-So, I just put it on hold for a couple months until I knew I had the time to devote to it.
-From then on, it was smooth sailing 🙂 (Note: I think you can definitely have enough time to get through it while working full time.
-I was working full time and then had a bunch of other stuff come up that was taking up lots of time outside of my 9-to-5.)
+So, I just put it on hold for a couple of months until I knew I had the time to devote to it.
+From then on, it was smooth sailing 🙂 (Note: I think you can definitely have enough time to get through it while working full-time.
+I was working full time and then had a bunch of other stuff comes up that was taking up lots of time outside of my 9-to-5.)

 What was/were the most valuable thing(s) you learned during the course?